vanym/paniclecraft/utils/builder-image/README.md

 sudo ./build.sh
 ```

-Jar file can be found in `out` directory in the project root
+Jar files can be found in `out` directory in the project root

 Docker builds intended to be deterministic/reproducible